stryan/materia/docs/materia-manifest.5.md

 :  What secrets manager to use.
 Accepted values are `age` (recommended), `memory`, or `file`.

-   For `age` you may also specify a private key file to use with `age.idents`.
+   For `age` you must also specify a private key file to use with `age.keyfile`.

 *hosts*